bstachmann/git-workshop/sections/workflow-bugfixing/index.en.md

 ## Backporting

-In die andere Richtung,
+In the other direction,
-will man nicht alle Änderungen mitnehmen.
+not all changes are to be taken.

-Selektive Übernahme einzelner Änderungen mit `git cherry-pick`.
+Selective adoption of individual changes with `git cherry-pick`.

-Entkoppelt Releases.
+Decouples releases.

-Management erforderlich: Was wurde wo angewandt?
+Management required: What was applied where?

 ---

-## Variante: Forward Fixing
+## Variant: Forward Fixing

- 1. Fix auf dem Hauptbranch, z.B. `main`
+ 1. Fix on the main branch, e.g., `main`
- 1. Dann erneutes Release
+ 1. Then release again

-Oft im Zusammenhang mit *Continuous Delivery*-Workflows
+Often in connection with *Continuous Delivery* workflows

- * Vorteil: Nur ein Release-Flow, keine Ausnahmen
+ * Advantage: Only one release flow, no exceptions
- * Nachteil: Alle aktuellen Änderungen werden mit ausgeliefert
+ * Disadvantage: All current changes are delivered